 Christine was born and raised in Arizona and is a native of the Navajo Indian Reservation in northern Arizona.
 She joined PPEP, Inc. in 2020 working in the Human Services department as a Grant Compliance Manager.
 She then transferred to her current position as an NFJP Regional Coordinator overseeing Pinal, Pima, Cochise, and Santa Cruz Counties.
 She has an undergraduate degree in Business and American Indian Studies from ASU and earned her MBA from the University of Phoenix.
 Christine conveys job dedication and perseverance to achieve her goals and aims to help individuals advance their skills, education and career goals.
 Outside of work, Christine enjoys making jewelry and traveling to art shows with her artistic family.
 Christine volunteers and has served on the Amphi School District Native American Parent Committee for the last 19 years.
 She conducts fundraising events and currently serves as the secretary/treasurer.

-I was born and raised in San Luis Río Colorado, Mexico, a border town where I developed a deep pride in my culture and traditions.
-At the same time, I began sharing the same dreams as those who cross the border every day, enduring long hours and harsh weather conditions while working in the fields with the ultimate goal of providin
+Ms. Jauregui was born and raised in San Luis Río Colorado, Mexico, a border town where she developed a deep pride in her culture and traditions.
+Growing up in a border community, she also witnessed the hopes and sacrifices of those who crossed the border daily, working long hours in the fields under challenging conditions with the shared

-I was born and raised in San Luis Río Colorado, Mexico, a border town where I developed a deep pride in my culture and traditions.
-At the same time, I began sharing the same dreams as those who cross the border every day, enduring long hours and harsh weather conditions while working in the fields with the ultimate goal of providing a better life for their families.
+Ms. Jauregui was born and raised in San Luis Río Colorado, Mexico, a border town where she developed a deep pride in her culture and traditions.
+Growing up in a border community, she also witnessed the hopes and sacrifices of those who crossed the border daily, working long hours in the fields under challenging conditions with the shared goal of providing a better life for their families.

-Coming from an immigrant family myself, I have a strong sense of empathy and respect for agricultural workers, and I deeply admire the dedication, resilience, and hard work they demonstrate each day.
+Coming from an immigrant family, Ms. Jauregui has a strong sense of empathy and respect for agricultural workers.
+She deeply admires the dedication, resilience, and hard work they demonstrate each day.

-Working for NFJP gives me the opportunity to empower my community and seeing agricultural workers and their families achieve their dreams is my greatest reward.
-Inspired by this purpose, I am committed to serving and supporting underserved communities
+Through her work with the NFJP program, Maria has the opportunity to empower her community.
+Seeing agricultural workers and their families achieve their goals is one of her greatest rewards.
+Inspired by this purpose, Ms. Jauregui remains committed to serving and supporting underserved communities.

 Ms. Franco serves as the Workforce Development Specialist, serving Cochise, Graham and Greenlee Counties.
 She joined the PPEP NFJP team in September 2024 and is based out of Willcox, AZ.
 Ms. Franco is a mother of two children and comes to us with background work in the court system and being a stay-at-home mother.
 Ms. Franco learned abou